Land reclamation in Hong Kong: Praya Reclamation Scheme (1868–1904)

-One of the earliest projects, the works were completed in two phases.
-The second added 50 to 60 acre of land in 1890 during the second phase of construction.
-It was one of the most ambitious projects ever undertaken during the colonial era of Hong Kong.
-It significantly expanded the land around Praya Central.
+Completed in two phases, this was one of the most ambitious projects ever undertaken during the colonial era of Hong Kong.
+The first phase (1868-73) significantly expanded the land around Praya Central, which later became today's Des Voeux Road.
+The second phase took 14 years to complete (1890-1904), and added an estimated 59–65 acres (24–26 ha) of land to the coastline in the Central District.

 Yau Ma Tei Reclamations (1880s, 1900–1904)

-Yau Ma Tei had two phases of Reclamations.
-The first was during the 1880s, which pushed the coast from near Shanghai Street to Reclamation Street.
-During this project a hill near what is today Austin Road was flattened and Nathan Road was prolonged through Yau Ma Tei.
+The Yau Ma Tei Reclamations were also carried out in two phases.
+The first phase commenced in the 1880s, and pushed the coastline from Shanghai Street to Reclamation Street.
+The hill near what is today Austin Road was flattened, allowing for Nathan Road to be extended through Yau Ma Tei.

-The second phase was between 1900 and 1904, which again pushed the coast from Reclamation Street to today's Ferry Street, between Jordan Road and Mong Kok Road.
-Most of today's Mong Kok and Yau Ma Tei west of Nathan Road was reclaimed.
-After this, Yau Ma Tei became the center of commercial activity, and Shanghai Street the most bustling street in the area.
+The second phase took place between 1900 and 1904, and pushed the coastline from Reclamation Street to today's Ferry Street, between Jordan Road and Mong Kok Road.
+Most of today's Mong Kok and Yau Ma Tei west of Nathan Road was reclaimed in this way.
+Following completion of the works, Yau Ma Tei became Hong Kong's commercial hub, and Shanghai Street the most bustling street in the area.

 Kai Tak Airport extension (1957–1974)

-The old airport, Kai Tak, was located In Kowloon and part of the land is reclaimed.
-A section of runway and most parking stands were built on reclaimed land.
+A section of runway, and most parking stands, were built on reclaimed land.

 New towns, phases 1–3 (1973–1996)

-The new towns were mostly built on reclaimed land, such as Tuen Mun, Tai Po, Sha Tin, Ma On Shan, West Kowloon, Kwun Tong and Tseung Kwan O. These were built in a series of three phases.
+Starting in the 1950s, an influx of migrants from mainland China led to the creation of the New Town Development Programme in 1973.
+This proposal aimed to address housing concerns from this sudden increase in population and decentralise urban areas.
+The new towns, such as Tuen Mun, Tai Po, Sha Tin, Ma On Shan, West Kowloon, Kwun Tong and Tseung Kwan O, were largely built on reclaimed land.
+They were built in three phases over the course of four decades, providing houses for about 47% of the local population as of 2016.

 New International Airport construction (1991–1998)

-The "new" airport, Chek Lap Kok International airport was built on two islands and was opened in 1998.
-Land was reclaimed to build a third runway and extend the current Terminal 2 in the airport.
+Chek Lap Kok International airport was built on two islands, and was opened in 1998.
+Land was reclaimed to build a third runway, and to extend the current Terminal 2.